MicrosoftDocs/sql-docs/docs/reporting-services/report-data/specify-credential-and-connection-information-for-report-data-sources.md

 > [!NOTE]
 > Credentials are also used to authenticate users who access a report server.
 For more information about authenticating users to a report server, see [Authentication in a report server](/sql/reporting-services/security/authentication-with-the-report-server).

 The connection to an external data source is defined when you create the report.
-It can be managed separately after the report is published.
+You can manage it separately after the report is published.
 You can specify a static connection string or an expression that allows users to select a data source from a dynamic list.
-For more information about how to specify a data source type and connection string, see [Create data connection strings - Report Builder & SSRS](../../reporting-services/report-data/data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md).
+For more information about how to specify a data source type and connection string, see [Create data connection strings in Report Builder](../../reporting-services/report-data/data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md).

 ## Credentials used in Report Builder